confusinguser/confusinguser/README.md

 * Configuring a plethora of different Linux tools
 * Using Arch Linux and troubleshooting
 * Using VIM (if you could call that a skill)
+* Using Git and Github to pull request, merge, rebase, and some other things

 I'm probably missing some really obvious things...
 I'll let you fill them in